Crassula saxifraga Harv.

 Crassula saxifraga is a succulent plant with erect, unbranched stems arising from 1 to several tubers.
 It grows up to 6 inches (15 cm) tall.
 Leaves are flattened, up to 2 inches (5 cm) long, up to 4.8 inches (12 cm) wide.
 They are slightly fleshy, green, rarely purplish below, and emerge at flowering time.
 White or pink flowers appear in a cluster at the end of an up to 6 inches (15 cm) long stalk from fall to mid-winter.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

-It is widespread from the Richtersveld to the Eastern Cape, South Africa, in rock crevices and on stony slopes.
+This species is widespread from the Richtersveld to the Eastern Cape, South Africa, growing in rock crevices and stony slopes.

 - Back to genus Crassula